Using dust to constrain dark matter models: Results

 \subsection{Milky Way reproduction}

 Before analysing the simulations, we convert their comoving units to physical units and remove the $h$ dependence to compare with each other and later observational data.
 We then verify that our simulations all produce similar halo properties at $z=0$.
-Each pair of dark matter simulations produces very similar Milky Way-like galaxies, with percent level differences in radius, total mass, and dark matter mass, which are summarised in Table \ref{tab:sim_mass_summary}.
+Each pair of dark matter simulations produces very similar Milky Way-like galaxies, with per cent level differences in radius, total mass, and dark matter mass, which are summarized in Table \ref{tab:sim_mass_summary}.
 There are minor differences in the gas and stellar mass, which is to be expected from the differing supernova efficiencies.
-Comparing the two dark matter models against each other, we see that cold dark matter produces slightly larger haloes on average than warm dark matter, approximately 10\% larger in total mass and 3\% larger radii.
+Comparing the two dark matter models against each other, we see that CDM produces slightly larger haloes on average than WDM, approximately 10 per cent larger in total mass and 3 per cent larger radii.
 Minor differences between the haloes are to be expected, as the different dark matter models natively produce different formation histories, and the supernova efficiencies give each galaxy a unique evolution.
 However, these differences between the simulations are within the expected numerical variance.

 Table \ref{tab:sim_mass_summary} also shows the observed values for selected Milky Way properties, taken from \cite{bland-hawthorn_galaxy_2016}, against which we can compare the four simulations.
 Our resimulation target selection process ensures that we recover a total halo mass in the range of 1-2$\times10^{12}M_{\odot}$.
-Our stellar masses are generally consistent, though a little larger than the observations, which tend to fall between 4-7$\times 10^{10}$\msun{} \citep[see also][]{kafle_shoulders_2014, licquia_improved_2015, mcmillan_mass_2017}.
-Star formation rates also agree with the observations, which are between 1 to 3 M$_{\odot}$ yr$^{-1}$ \citep{chomiuk_toward_2011, licquia_improved_2015, elia_star_2022}.
+Our stellar masses are generally consistent, though a little larger than the observations, which tend to fall between 4 and 7$\times 10^{10}$\msun{} \citep[see also][]{kafle_shoulders_2014, licquia_improved_2015, mcmillan_mass_2017}.
+Star formation rates also agree with the observations, which are between 1 and 3 M$_{\odot}$ yr$^{-1}$ \citep{chomiuk_toward_2011, licquia_improved_2015, elia_star_2022}.
 See \cite{bland-hawthorn_galaxy_2016} for a review of the Milky Way properties.